Midhurst Railways: Locomotives used on the lines

 On the London Brighton and South Coast Railway lines the Midhurst to Pulborough services were worked by various engines designed by J. C. Craven, until the 1880s when William Stroudley's famous 'Terriers' took over.
 These were in turn replaced by D1 tanks, the last survivor of which was used on the line during its last days.
 These were replaced by D3 tanks, then ex LSWR M7s which hauled the last passenger trains in 1955.
-A succession of ex LB&SCR designs were used on freight trains, including C2xs and E4s, together with occasional turns with Southern Railway tender engines Q & Q1 as well.
+A succession of ex LBSCR designs were used on freight trains, including C2xs and E4s, together with occasional turns with Southern Railway tender engines Q & Q1 as well.
 The lines did see some diesel locomotives in the last freight days, mostly class 08 shunters, although Class 33 main line diesels ran to Midhurst in that station's last year.
 Also Class 73 electro-diesels were used on gravel workings on the shortened spur of the branch until 1991.